spencerng/Robotix-Java-Lessons/Lesson-2/Lesson-2.md

     while(/*some boolean expression*/){
         //Execute code here multiple times as long as the expression is true }

+Remember that the boolean expression should become `false` at some point during the execution of the code in the loop.
+Otherwise, an **infinite loop** will be created.

-For example, the following will print the numbers from 0 to 10 (inclusive):
+For example, the following will print the numbers from 1 to 10 (inclusive):

-    int counter = 0;
+    int counter = 1;
     while(counter<=10){
       System.out.println(counter);
       counter++;
     }

 `do`-`while` loops may also be written.
 The main difference between these and `while` loops is that the boolean expression must be `true` at the end of the loop, not at the beginning.
-The following prints the numbers from 1 to 11 (inclusive):
+The following prints the numbers from 1 to 10 (inclusive):

     int counter = -1;
     do{
       counter++;
       System.out.println(counter);
-    }while(counter<=10);
+    }while(counter<10);

 ### `for` Loops